proycon/analiticcl/README.md

 ### Variant List

-A variant lists explicitly relate spelling variants, and in doing so go a step further than a simple lexicon which only specifies the validated or corpus-derived form.
+A variant list explicitly relates spelling variants to preferred forms, and in doing so go a step further than a simple lexicon which only specifies the validated or corpus-derived form.

 A variant list is *directed* and *weighted*, it specifies a normalised/preferred form first, and then specifies variants and variant scores.
 Take the following example (all fields are tab separated):